Unique equilibrium states for Bonatti-Viana diffeomorphisms: Background

 \subsection{Obstructions to expansivity, specification, and regularity}

-It was shown by Bowen \cite{Bow75} that $(X,f,\ph)$ has a unique equilibrium state whenever $(X,f)$ has expansivity and specification, and $\ph$ has a certain regularity property.
-We require the results from \cite{CT4}, which give existence and uniqueness in the presence of `obstructions to specification and regularity' and `obstructions to expansivity'.
-The idea is that if these obstructions have smaller pressure than the whole system, then existence and uniqueness holds.
+It was shown by Bowen \cite{Bow75} that $(X,f,\ph)$ has a unique equilibrium state whenever $(X,f)$ has expansivity and specification, and $\ph$ is sufficiently regular.
+We require the results from \cite{CT4}, which give existence and uniqueness as long as `obstructions to specification and regularity' and `obstructions to expansivity' have smaller pressure than the whole system.
+We recall the necessary definitions, which can be found in \cite{CT4}.